denismurphy/alpaca/README.md

-# Alpaca - Implementation of "Tree of Thoughts Reasoning" for LLM's
+# Alpaca - Implementation of "Tree of Thoughts Reasoning"

-Alpaca is a implementation of "Tree of Thoughts Reasoning" algorithm.
+Implementation of "Tree of Thoughts Reasoning" algorithm.
 It provides a framework for problem-solving tasks by leveraging large language models (LLMs) in a structured, tree-based search approach.

 ## Features